Optimizing the Revocation Experience

 As discussed earlier in this paper, you can implement OCSP for certificates that do not have OCSP information in their authority information access extension.
 The issuing CA certificate can be added to a Group Policy object (GPO) linked to the domain, site, or organizational unit (OU) where the computer account exists.
 Group Policy lets you to designate one or more OCSP URLs for revocation information validation.
 When you implement the GPO:

-The OCSP URLs are only applied to the computers running Windows Vista SP1 or Windows Server 2008 that are affected by the GPO.
+The OCSP URLs are only applied to the computers running Windows Vista SP1 or Windows Server 2008 or later that are affected by the GPO.

 The OCSP URLs added in the GPO take precedence over the existing OCSP URLs in the authority information access extension of a validated certificate.